lnxd/PT-P300BT/README.md

 The max. length of the printable area is 0,499 m.

-Even if the Brother TZe tape size is 12 mm, the height of the printable area is 64 pixel, which is 9 mm at 180 DPI: 64 pixels / 180 DPI / 0.0393701 inch/mm = 9 mm.
+Even if the Brother TZe tape size is 12 mm, the height of the printable area is 64 pixels, which is 9 mm at 180 DPI: 64 pixels / 180 DPI / 0.0393701 inch/mm = 9 mm.

 On this printer, tape is wasted before and after the printable area on each label (about 2.5 cm of additional tape before the printed area and about 1 mm after it).